X3ric/Graphene/README.md

 **Lights & Shadows**: Implement dynamic lighting and shadow effects.

 **Camera Rotation on 3D Objects**: Enable camera rotation functionality for 3D objects, such as cubes.

+**Shadows**: Implement various shadow techniques like shadow mapping or shadow volumes.

+**Skeletal Animations**: Implement skeletal animations for character movement and deformation.

+**Geometry Culling**: Optimize rendering by excluding objects not in the camera’s view.

+**Level of Detail (LOD)**: Implement LOD to adjust model detail based on distance from the camera.

+**Physically-Based Rendering (PBR)**: Use PBR to simulate realistic materials with properties like albedo, roughness, and metalness.

+**Normal Mapping**: Enhance surface detail by using normal maps to simulate complex textures.

+**Image-Based Lighting (IBL)**: Use precomputed environment maps for realistic lighting and reflections.

+**Global Illumination**: Implement techniques like radiosity or path tracing for realistic indirect lighting.

+**Spherical Harmonics**: Use spherical harmonics to represent and compute complex lighting environments.

+**Surface Scattering**: Simulate light scattering beneath surfaces for materials like skin and wax.

+**Volumetric Rendering**: Render effects like fog, smoke, or clouds with techniques such as ray marching.

+**Parallax Mapping**: Simulate depth and surface detail by adjusting texture coordinates based on viewing angles.

+**Reflection**: Implement various reflection techniques such as cube maps or screen-space reflections.

+**Refraction**: Simulate light bending as it passes through transparent materials.

+**Diffraction**: Simulate the bending of light around edges or through small openings.

+**Ambient Occlusion**: Implement ambient occlusion to add depth and realism by darkening crevices and occluded areas.

+**Bindless Textures**: Use bindless texture handles to efficiently manage and access a large number of textures in shaders.

 </details>